Antony1060/blog/src/routes/posts/en/the_journey.md

     - the Svelte version of MDX
     - does Markdown preprocessing <span style="opacity: 0;">; also, has really sometimes poor fu*king typescript support</span>
     - customized with a few [Remark](https://github.com/remarkjs/remark) and [Rehype](https://github.com/rehypejs/rehype) plugins
+- OpenGraph Images
+    - Custom built solution for generating banners on the fly
 - Fonts
     - JetBrains Mono
     - Roboto